- Search for a Leaflet

 - Your child may get stomach pain and feel sick (nausea) or be sick (vomit) and may get diarrhoea or constipation (difficulty doing a poo) when they first start taking risedronate.
 This should settle down as their body gets used to the medicine.
 If it is still a problem after a week, contact your doctor.

 - Your child may get headaches and feel dizzy or light-headed, especially when they stand up.
-Encourage them to stand up slowly, and to sit or lie down if they feel dizzy or light-headed.

 - Your child may get flu-like symptoms (headache, aches and pains) when they first start taking risedronate.
 Contact your doctor if you are worried.